mauretto78/in-memory-list/README.md

 ## Testing

+In order to run all the tests, you have two options:

+### 1. Install all the drivers on your machine

-In order to run all the test, you need to install **all the drivers** on your machine:
+The first way it to install **all the drivers** on your machine:

 * APCU - [(install via PECL)](https://pecl.php.net/package/APCu)
 * MEMCACHED - [(install via PECL)](https://pecl.php.net/package/memcached)